Shahzainali/Wireguardkit/README.md

 ## Contact

-Feel free to open any issue or contact me if you face any issue.

-Feel free to open any issue or contact me if you face any issue.
+Feel free to open any issue or contact me if you face any issues.

 | **Platform**   | **Link** |
 |----------------|------------------------------------------------|